BACKGROUND IMAGE: stock.adobe.com

 - client-side developer support via Google Developer Console, Cloud SDK and Python package management;

 - access controls to the Airflow web UI using the Google Identity-Aware Proxy;

-- support for connections to external environments, both on premises and on other clouds; and
+- support for connections to external environments, both on premises and on other clouds;

 - compatibility with open source Airflow; and